polynetwork/dev-docs/Core_Smart_Contract/User_Manuals/NFT_Transaction.md

 <img alt="img_3.png" src="img_3.png"/>

 > [!Note|style:flat|label:Notice]
-**All existing NFT assets** will be shown before your wallet is connected or switched to the appropriate chain, as shown in this figure.
+**All existing NFT assets** will be displayed before your wallet is connected or switched to the appropriate chain, as shown in the figure below.

 <img alt="img_4.png" src="img_4.png"/>

-And a window will pop up to suggest you **connect your wallet** to this chain when you click any NFT assets on it, as shown here:
+And a window will pop up suggesting you **connect your wallet** to this chain when you click any NFT assets on it, as shown here:

 <img alt="img_5.png" src="img_5.png"/>